-In connection with our IPO, we and our officers, directors and holders of substantially all of our outstanding capital stock and other securities have agreed, subject to specified exceptions, including an exception granted by Goldman Sachs & Co.
-LLC and J.P.
-Morgan Securities LLC to permit the participation in the synthetic secondary by certain of our stockholders, unitholders, Sponsors, officers, directors and their affiliates, not to directly or indirectly:
+We and our officers, directors and holders of substantially all of our outstanding capital stock and other securities have agreed, subject to specified exceptions, not to directly or indirectly:

-- sell, offer, contract or grant any option to sell (including any short sale), pledge, transfer, establish an open "put equivalent position" within the meaning of Rule 16a-l(h) under the Exchange Act, - otherwise dispose of any shares of Class A common stock, options or warrants to acquire shares of Class A common stock, or securities exchangeable or exercisable for or convertible into shares of Class A common stock currently or hereafter owned either of record or beneficially, or publicly announce an intention to do any of the foregoing through March 13, 2021 without the prior written consent of the representatives of the underwriters.
+- sell, offer, contract or grant any option to sell (including any short sale), pledge, transfer, establish an open "put equivalent position" within the meaning of Rule 16a-l(h) under the Exchange Act, - otherwise dispose of any shares of Class A common stock, options or warrants to acquire shares of Class A common stock, or securities exchangeable or exercisable for or convertible into shares of Class A common stock currently or hereafter owned either of record or beneficially, or publicly announce an intention to do any of the foregoing for a period of days after the date of this prospectus without the prior written consent of the representatives of the underwriters.

-This restriction terminates after the close of trading of the Class A common stock on and including March 13, 2021.
-Goldman Sachs & Co.
-LLC and J.P.
-Morgan Securities LLC may, in their sole discretion and at any time or from time to time before the termination of such restriction, release all or any portion of the securities subject to such agreements.
+This restriction terminates after the close of trading of the Class A common stock on and including the th day after the date of this prospectus.
+The representatives of the underwriters may, in their sole discretion and at any time or from time to time before the termination of the day period release all or any portion of the securities subject to lock-up agreements.
 See "Underwriting."